underscoreio/essential-slick/src/pages/5-joins.md

 ### Left Join

 A left join (a.k.a. left outer join), adds an extra twist.
-Now we are selecting all the records from a table, and matching records from another table _if they exist_, and if not we will have `NULL` values in the query result.
+Now we are selecting all the records from a table, and matching records from another table _if they exist_.
+If we find no matching record on the left, we will end up with `NULL` values in our results.

 For an example from our chat schema, observe that messages can optionally be sent privately to another user via the `toId` column:

 ~~~ scala
 // Abbreviate table: